algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Specifications/Test Plan.md

 ### **Test Environment**

-Hardware: To be executed the assembly program needs to be run on windows that we chose for the moment because our programmers use this system.
+Hardware: To be executed the assembly program can be run on windows and Mac.
 This language was chosen because it is the closest to the computer so it accord better performances and optimization.

 Software: The game is executed with DosBox.